OrianaVenture/VentureValheim/IncognitoMode/README.md

 All players will have to have this mod installed for hidden names to work 100% of the time.
 Any player who does not have this installed will not have their name hidden (even for players with the mod installed).

-ServerSync is included.
+This mod needs to be on all clients to work properly.
+Config Syncing is included with Jotunn.
 Install on the server to enforce the same mod configuration for all players.

 ### Vanilla Helmet Prefabs